2026 National Mobility Summit:

 Summit Synthesis & Next Steps

-Commitment to sustained federal-state-academic coordination to ensure that mobility innovation translates into measurable national performance gains.
+The Summit will conclude with a commitment to sustained federal–state–academic coordination to ensure that mobility innovation translates into measurable national performance gains, including a concise articulation of:

 Speaker